changeworld/azure-docs.pl-pl/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

     --image-type              : The image type to create.
 Defaults to "Docker".
     -v                        : Verbosity flag.

-Zarejestrowany manifestu argumentów
+Zarejestrowany Manifest argumentów

     --manifest-id             : [Required] Id of previously registered manifest to use in image creation.

-Wyrejestrować argumenty manifestu
+Niezarejestrowane argumenty manifestu

     --conda-file -c           : Path to Conda Environment file.
     --dependency -d           : Files and directories required by the service.
 Multiple dependencies can